 How Does Vinted Make Money?

 Vinted makes money by charging buyers a fixed and variable fee on every successful transaction facilitated through their platform as well as through advertising on its platform.

-The fixed amount is used to cover fixed costs such as payment processing or providing the shipping label.
-Fixed is equal to $0.7 for every transaction.
+The fixed fee is used to cover fixed costs such as payment processing or providing the shipping label and is equal to $0.70 for every transaction.

-Additionally, a variable amount of 5 percent is applied.
-If the article is worth $100, then the buyer pays an additional $5 in buying fees.
+Additionally, a variable fee of 5 percent is applied.
+If the article sells for $100, then the buyer pays an additional $5 in buying fees.

 Interestingly enough, online marketplaces normally charge sellers instead of buyers.
 In fact, selling on Vinted is completely free!